NationalGenomicsInfrastructure/miarka-provision/README.md

 The deployment is intended to be performed in three stages:
 - deployment to a local disk on the deployment node (miarka3)
 - synchronize the deployment to the shared file system on the cluster
-- create directories and re-initialize services on the cluster
+- create site-specific directories and re-initialize services on the cluster

 ## Repo layout